 Results

-Totally 4138 newborns with HDN admitted during the study period and 116 (2.8%) received blood exchange transfusion (BET).
+In total, 4138 newborns with HDN were admitted during the study period and 116 (2.8%) received blood exchange transfusion (BET).
 Eighteen newborns (0.43%) with proven Rh-incompatible HDN were identified.
 All were not the first-born baby.
 Thirteen mothers were RhD (+) (72%) and five were RhD (-).
-The distribution of Rh-related antibodies in mothers was ten anti-E (55%), five anti-D (27%), and for one anti-C, anti-c, and anti-E/c (6%) each.
-Thirteen (72.2%) were qualified for BET, relative risk for BET was 28.9 as compared to other types of HDN, but only 10 received due to parenteral refusal.
-All (100%) RhD related HDN received BET which is not significantly different from RhE related HDN (81.8%).
+The distribution of Rh-related antibodies in mothers was 10 anti-E (55%), 5 anti-D (27%), and 1 each for anti-C, anti-c, and anti-E/c (6%).
+Thirteen (72.2%) qualified for BET, relative risk for BET was 28.9 as compared to other types of HDN, but only 10 received BET due to parenteral refusal.
+All (100%) RhD related HDN received BET, which was not significantly different from RhE related HDN (81.8%).

 Conclusion

 As expected, all Rh-incompatible HDN newborns were not the first-born.
-Contrary to the Caucasian population, anti-D induced HDN is not the most common etiology.
+Contrary to the Caucasian population, anti-D induced HDN is not the most common etiology in Chinese neonates.
 In our region, anti-E (11/18, 61%) is the most common cause of Rh-HDN.

 Key words: Rh-isoimmunization; Hemolytic disease of the newborn; Minor blood group